 W2 or 1099

 The lender will also run a credit check.
 This will result in a “hard inquiry” on your credit report that might drop your credit score by a few points.
-Taking out the loan could also have this effect, but your score will increase if you make all your monthly payments on time.
+Taking out the loan could also have this effect, but your score will most likely increase if you make all your monthly payments on time.

 FAQs

 Signature loans are a type of personal loan.
 The primary difference is that personal loans can be either secured or unsecured, while signature loans are always unsecured.
 Signature loans may also have lower loan amounts due to them being unsecured.
+Signature loans are usually between $500 to $50,000 but they often are closer to the lower part of that range.

 You can have more than one personal loan with some lenders, or multiple personal loans from different lenders.
 While there’s technically not a limit, some lenders only allow you to have up to three loans with the same lender.
 Keep in mind that the more loans you have, the more your credit score and history are affected, and it may be more difficult to qualify for loans in the future.